EvictionLab/eviction-lab-website/content/updates/research/who-is-evicted/index.md

 Racial disparities in eviction risk are also compounded by the higher risk of eviction faced by those living with children.
 Figure 2 displays eviction rates for adult renters by race/ethnicity, broken down by whether the individual lives in a household with a child.
 Annual eviction filing rates among Black adults living with kids surpass 25%, well over double the risk faced by members of any other group.

 <div class="figheader children-bars">Figure 2.
-Eviction among adult renters, by race/ethnicity and presence of children</div>
+Eviction rates among adult renters, by race/ethnicity and presence of children</div>

 <div class="tab-content tab-content--children-bars" id="ch-ba-tabContent">
   <div class="tab-pane fade show active" id="ch-ba-efr" role="tabpanel" aria-labelledby="ch-ba-efr-tab">